Is Your Landlord Trespassing? Learn Your Rights as a Renter

 • To inspect for safety issues or to ensure the property meets building safety codes

-Your lease and privacy
+Your lease agreement and privacy

 Most leases will have an entry provision that details when the landlord can enter the property.1 However, just because something is stated in the lease doesn’t mean it’s legally binding.
 Even though a lease is a legal document, the conditions stated in it still have to follow the law.